“What a piece of human trash.”

-They took him to Peri’s Landing on the Chattahoochee River just east of Marianna where they announced to the world their intention to lynch him.
-So confident were they in the righteousness of their actions that they announced the time and place of the lynching.
-The story got out in the national media and soon the whole country was alerted to what was about to happen.
+Police, fearing the mob, moved Neal several times, but the mob tracked him down, catching up with him in Brewton, Alabama and, using trickery, snatched him out of police custody and spirited him away to Peri’s Landing on the Chattahoochee River just east of Marianna where they announced their intention to lynch him.
+Before long, the story got out in the national media and soon the whole country was alerted to what was about to happen.

-At Peri’s Landing Claude Neal was beaten, stabbed, burned with hot irons and castrated before being hung.
+At Peri’s Landing Claude Neal was beaten, stabbed, burned with hot irons and castrated before being hung by the neck until dead.
 Then the corpse was tied to the back of a car and dragged to the father of the slain girl.
-Annoyed that he had not been permitted to deliver the killing blow, Lola Cannidy’s father shot the corpse three times before turning it over to the mob, which further mutilated the corpse by kicking it, stabbing it and running over it with a car.
+Annoyed that he had not been permitted to deliver the killing blow, Lola Cannidy’s father shot the corpse three times before turning it over to the mob, which further mutilated the body by kicking it, stabbing it and running over it with a car.

-After that, the body was conveyed to Marianna where it was hung upside down in a tree outside the courthouse as a proud reminder of the sort of rough justice that could be administered in the county.
+After that, the body was conveyed to Marianna where it was hung upside down in a tree outside the courthouse as the mob exulted.
 The mob didn’t care what outsiders thought of what they had done, but the sheriff, perhaps apprehending the disapproval of the national media, had the body cut down and buried.
-This irked a good many of the citizens of Marianna and the surrounding area.
+This irked a good many of the citizens of Marianna.

-Two thousand of them had gathered on the courthouse lawn demanding to see the mutilated corpse, presumably to exult in the killing.
-They demanded that the sheriff exhume the body and hang it back up.
+Two thousand of them gathered on the courthouse lawn demanding to see the mutilated corpse and demanding that the sheriff exhume the body and hang it back up in the tree.
 When he refused, they rioted.
 Numerous black homes were burned.
-At least 200 innocent blacks were injured.
+At least 200 innocent people were injured.
 The police were attacked.
-Eventually, the National Guard was called in to quell the rioting.
+Eventually, the National Guard was called in.

 The rest of the country saw what was going on and was appalled.
 The subsequent outcry gave impetus to legislation that created the Civil Rights Division of the U.S. Department of Justice, a government agency that returned to Marianna 85 years later to bring new charges.

 The town of Marianna is the victim of an injustice.
-So one would think there would be some compassion in the voices coming out of Marianna about the injustices suffered by others, particularly by Roger Dean Kiser and the other so-called “White House Boys”.
-But if there is it’s been drowned out by the cries of indignation from those who feel they are being persecuted by the media and the state of Florida.
+So one would think there would be some compassion in the voices coming out of Marianna about the injustices suffered by others.
+If so it has been drowned out by the cries of indignation from those who feel they are being persecuted by the media and the state of Florida.

 And why are the media and state of Florida suddenly so interested in Marianna?